-The Snuza Go is the baby brother of the Snuza Hero.
-The biggest difference between the two is that the “Go” doesn’t have the stimulation feature that the Hero has.
+The Snuza Pico 2 is the baby sibling of the Snuza Hero.
+The biggest difference between the two is that the Hero version doesn’t offer the skin temperature reading, body position, and sleep pattern features the Pico 2 has.

-It clips to the diaper, just like the Hero, and will send out an alarm when the baby has not been breathing for 15, 18, or 20 seconds (parent’s choice of setting).
+It clips to the diaper, just like the Hero, and will send an alarm if your baby has not been breathing for 15 or 20 seconds.
 A green light indicates all is well, while an orange light communicates that your baby’s movements are weak or infrequent.

 - Small and lightweight.

 - Long battery life.

 This sensitive baby breathing monitor won’t break your bank.
 Unlike other breathing monitors that require wearing a bracelet or band, this device uses artificial intelligence to detect your precious one’s face, movement, breathing, and sleeping patterns.
 It has alarms for your baby’s movement, room temperature, and humidity.

 It also includes cloud storage of 300 alert pictures and 100 video clips, free of charge.